fashioning-circuits/Migrant-Steps-BackEnd/README.md

 ```
 	npm install
 ```
+4. Update the ``.env`` file with the correct values

-4. Run the NodeJS application:
+5. Run the NodeJS application:
 ```
         npm start
 ```